Symmetry actions and brackets for adjoint-symmetries. I: Main results and applications: Introduction

 In \Ref{Anc2016,AncKar}, the explicit action of infinitesimal symmetries on multipliers is derived for general PDE systems and used to study invariance of conservation laws under symmetries.
 Recently in \Ref{AncWan2020b}, for scalar PDEs, a linear mapping from infinitesimal symmetries into adjoint-symmetries is constructed in terms of any fixed adjoint-symmetry that is not a multiplier.
 This mapping can be viewed as a (Noether) pre-symplectic operator, in analogy with symplectic operators that map symmetries into adjoint-symmetries for Hamiltonian systems \cite{Olv-book,FucFok}.
 The inverse mapping thus can be viewed as a pre-Hamiltonian operator.

 The present paper expands substantially on this work and will give answers to the basic questions just posed for general PDE systems.

 Firstly, it will be shown that there are two basic different actions of infinitesimal symmetries on adjoint-symmetries.
 One action represents a Lie derivative, and the other action comes from the adjoint relationship between the determining equation for infinitesimal symmetries and adjoint-symmetries.
-For adjoint-symmetries that are multipliers, these two actions coincide with the known action given in \Ref{Anc2016,AncKar}.
+For adjoint-symmetries that are multipliers, these two actions coincide with the known action of symmetries on multipliers (see \Ref{Olv-book,Anc2016,AncKar}).
 Furthermore, the difference of the two actions produces a third action that vanishes on multipliers.
 This third action yields a generalization of the pre-symplectic operator for scalar PDEs, and its inverse provides a general pre-Hamiltonian operator.
 For evolution PDEs and Euler-Lagrange PDEs, this structure further yields a symplectic 2-form and an associated Poisson bracket, which can be used to look for a corresponding Hamiltonian structure for non-dissipative PDE systems.

 Secondly, these three actions of infinitesimal symmetries on adjoint-symmetries will be used to construct associated bracket structures on the subset of adjoint-symmetries given by the range of each action.
 Two different constructions will be given: the first bracket is antisymmetric and can be viewed as a pull-back of the symmetry commutator (Lie bracket) to adjoint-symmetries; the second bracket is non-symmetric and does not utilize the commutator structure of symmetries.
 Most significantly, one of the antisymmetric brackets will be shown to satisfy the Jacobi identity, and thus it gives a Lie algebra structure to a natural subset of adjoint-symmetries.
 In certain situations, this subset will coincide with the whole set of adjoint-symmetries.
 More generally, a correspondence (homomorphism) will exist between Lie subalgebras of symmetries and adjoint-symmetries, which will hold even for dissipative PDEs that lack any local variational (Hamiltonian or Lagrangian) structure.